-UNT is located in Denton, a progressive city of about 133,000 people, and one of the nation’s fastest growing cities.
+UNT is located in Denton, a progressive city of about 142,000 people, that is one of the nation’s fastest-growing cities and part of one of the nation’s largest metropolitan areas.
 Denton is also a part of the Dallas-Fort Worth area, the nation’s best job market according to the U.S. Bureau of Labor Statistics.

 How big is the campus?
 How many students attend?
 How many residence halls are available?
 The size of the colleges you’re looking at makes a big difference in whether it will fit your needs.

-UNT’s 900-acre campus offers its nearly 41,000 students the best environment in the region to pursue learning, research and creativity.
-The vibrant campus has 15 residence halls, Mean Green Village with its Athletic Center and surrounding athletic fields, and the 300-acre Discovery Park research facility.
+UNT’s 1,000-acre campus offers its more than 42,000 students the best environment in the region to pursue learning, research and creativity.
+The vibrant campus has 14 residence halls, Mean Green Village with its Athletic Center and surrounding athletic fields, and the 300-acre Discovery Park research facility.
 Student and faculty art galleries and award-winning musical performance spaces provide cultural experiences for the campus and the North Texas region.

 Colleges come in different “types” such as community or technical college, public, private, church-affiliated and minority-serving.
 For definitions of these types of colleges, see the glossary of terms.

 What degree programs are offered?
 Are there plenty of options if I want to change my major?
 Every university’s degree program choices are a little different.
 It’s important to find out if the colleges you’re interested in offer your major and can help you meet your goals.
-If you’re undecided about a major, make sure the college offers a broad range of options for students trying to figure it out.
+If you’re undecided about a major, make sure the college offers a broad range of options.

 How much does it cost to attend?
 What financial aid and scholarship options do I have to help me afford it?
 Let’s face it — college isn’t free.
 But financial aid, scholarships, campus employment and other funding options are available to help you get your degree — without racking up serious debt.